AdditionalPylons/pulsedata_test/README.md

 ```

 We're partitioning by age bucket, ordering by count, and then just picking the top count.
-But if we have multiple ICD codes with the same count, we're not capturing that, we're
+But if we have multiple ICD codes with the same count, we're not capturing all the codes that are tied for top spot,
-just grabbing whichever one happens to sit at the top by its secondary ordering column.
+we're just grabbing whichever one happens to sit at the top by its secondary ordering column.
 This will skew our results and not give us the answer we're really looking for.
 The line
 above hasn't changed, but I have aggregated codes with an identical count before we hit
 the partitioning with this line: